-The SALSA MLPA probemix P405 CMT1 is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P405 CMT1 is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the detection of deletions or duplications in the human PMP22
+for the detection of deletions or duplications in the human PMP22

 , and some defects in PMP22

 are point mutations, none of which will be detected by MLPA.
-It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis.
+It is therefore recommended to use this assay in combination with sequence analysis.

-Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
+In all other countries, the product is for research use only (RUO).

 is present in approximately 80% of affected individuals; the remaining 20% have a pathogenic variant in PMP22

-: Overview of the probemixes and genes related to CMT.
+Overview of the probemixes and genes related to CMT.